Ladders and the new Health & Safety at Work Act

 - Use a toolbelt, don't put tools on the rungs.

-- Secure the top and bottom of the ladder to be vented sleeping sideways of falling backwards.
+- Secure the top and bottom of the ladder to prevent slipping sideways or falling backwards.

 - Keep three points of contact.